It Ends with Us controversy

 Lawsuits

 Multiple lawsuits arising from the It Ends with Us production dispute were filed across several jurisdictions beginning in December 2024.
 The litigation primarily involved Blake Lively and Justin Baldoni, but expanded to include media organizations, public relations representatives, and third parties.
 Baldoni and Lively sued each other in the District Court for the Southern District of New York, in or around January 2025.
 Baldoni also sued The New York Times, separately in Los Angeles before adding them as co-defendants in his New York case against Lively, Reynolds and Lively's publicist Leslie Sloane.
-Baldoni's lawsuit against the Lively parties and The New York Times was dismissed in June 2025.[44]
+Baldoni's lawsuit against the Lively parties and The New York Times was dismissed in June 2025.[45]
 In April 2026, the majority of Lively's lawsuit against Baldoni and his associates was dismissed.
-Lively's narrowed set of claims are scheduled for trial on May 18, 2026.[45]
+Lively's narrowed set of claims were set for trial on May 18, but two weeks before trial was to begin, Lively withdrew her remaining claims and settled her case.[46]

 Stephanie Jones lawsuits